Charles Bernstein (composer): Career

 Bernstein did his first score for the 1969 Oscar-winning documentary, Czechoslovakia 1968.
 According to Bernstein, "I met the director, Denis Sanders, through friends at UCLA.
-It was a brilliant film, and I convinced Denis that I knew what sort of music would tell the story of the Russian invasion of its smaller neighbor.
+It was a brilliant film, and I convinced Denis that I knew what sort of music would tell the story of the small country's invasion by its two most powerful neighbors.
 The film was unusual because it had no spoken words, only music and occasional sound effects to tell the story."

 His first Hollywood score was for the United Artists film, White Lightning (1973), starring Burt Reynolds.
 The film marked the first of many collaborations between Bernstein and director Joseph Sargent.
 Bernstein also scored the sequel to the film, Gator (1976).
 Other films Bernstein scored during the 1970s include Hex (1973), That Man Bolt (1973), Mr. Majestyk (1974), Trackdown (1976), A Small Town in Texas (1976), Viva Knievel!
 (1977), Outlaw Blues (1977) and Love at First Bite (1979).
 He even wrote the dance music in the latter film.

 During the 1980s, Bernstein scored the music for the horror films The Entity (1982), Cujo (1983), April Fool's Day (1986) and Deadly Friend (1986).
 Bernstein also scored non-horror films such as Foolin' Around (1980).

 He continued to score music for documentaries such as Maya Lin: A Strong Clear Vision (1994) and After Innocence (2005), with the former winning the Academy Award for Best Documentary.
 He also scored music for made-for-television movies such as Sadat (1983), Miss Evers' Boys (1997), The Long Island Incident (1998) and Out of the Ashes (2003).

 Bernstein reunited with Cujo director Lewis Teague to score his films, Cante Jondo (2007) and Charlotta-TS (2010).

 A Nightmare on Elm Street

 Under the recommendation of his agent, Bernstein met with Wes Craven and was hired to score his film, A Nightmare on Elm Street (1984).
 On working with Craven: "Wes was easy to work with, he gave me a lot of freedom, but we could discuss ideas and approaches.
 In many ways he was an ideal director to communicate with because he listened well and was open to all ideas."
-Bernstein used an electric score since the film was low budget.
+Bernstein used an electronic score since the film had a small budget.

 Bernstein did not return to score the music for the other films in the franchise, though Renny Harlin briefly talked to him about scoring the fourth film.

 Use of his music

 Quentin Tarantino has included Bernstein's music from White Lightning and The Entity in the soundtracks of his films Kill Bill: Volume 1 (2003) and Inglourious Basterds (2009).
+Various hip hop artists have sampled Bernstein’s film scores, such as Logic, who has used his music from Love at First Bite for his song Vinyl Days, as well as Drake & 21 Savage, who have used a choral sample of his music from Invasion of the Bee Girls for their song Rich Flex.